 Types of Espresso

 Whether you’re a seasoned barista or just trying to get your daily caffeine fix, knowing the different types of espresso can help you make an informed decision when ordering your next cup.
-Here’s what you need to know about the various kinds of espresso out there!
+Here’s what you need to know about the varities out there!

 Brewing espresso is an art form.
 It requires precision and skill to achieve the perfect cup.
-But what really makes a great espresso?
+But what really makes a great cup of Jo?
 One of the most important factors is caffeine content.

 The amount of caffeine in your espresso depends on several different factors.
 Factors such as bean origin, roast level, grind size, dosage and extraction time.
 Each of these can have an effect on the flavor and complexity of your shots, as well as on their caffeine content.